myaomeow/myaomeow.github.io/_pages/calculus/word-problems-1.md

 > ### Example 2

-**I want to fence a large rectangular field, and I have 100 square feet of fencing material to work with.
+**I want to fence a large rectangular field, and I have 100 feet of fencing material to work with.
 What are the dimensions of the field in order to maximize its area?**

 Let's denote the length of the field as $\ell$ and the width of the field as $w$.
 Our quantity to optimize is the area of the field $A(\ell, w)=\ell w$.
 Our constraint is that $2\ell+2w=100 \text{ ft}$, or equivalently, $\ell+w=50\text{ ft}$.
 In other words, $w=50-\ell$.
 Plugging this into the area formula gives $A(\ell)=\ell(50-\ell)=50\ell-\ell^2$.
 Because we want to extremize this quantity, we take its derivative with respect to $\ell$: